Ikea beware? Online furniture store Home24 plans expansion

 Already employing 300 people, Home24 has not published figures yet, but media reports suggest it made a loss of 40 million euros in 2012 and could lose another 43 million in 2013.

-Cipolla declined to say when the firm might turn a profit, adding investors like Sweden's Kinnevik (KINVb.ST), JP Morgan (JPM.N) and German retailer Rewe backed his strategy of grabbing market share and establishing the brand - a model pioneered by U.S. internet retailer Amazon.com (AMZN.O), which was loss-making for years.
+Cipolla declined to say when the firm might turn a profit, adding investors like Sweden's Kinnevik, JP Morgan and German retailer Rewe backed his strategy of grabbing market share and establishing the brand - a model pioneered by U.S. internet retailer Amazon.com, which was loss-making for years.

 Rudolf Obrecht, chairman of Swiss furniture chain Pfister, shrugs off the imminent threat of Home24 in Switzerland.
 "The sense of touch is important in selling furniture, even more so for valuable furniture," he told the Handelszeitung weekly.